Free Tips on How to Train a Golden Retriever

 Published Date: May 25, 2017

 Duke met me at the door as soon as I arrived.
 It took the more laid back Hubert a few minutes before he decided to come over to say and hi.
-This pair’s good dog behavior was a good example of why so many people seek out Golden Retriever’s as service dogs due to their calm demeanor.

 There is nothing wrong with petting your dog, but paying attention to when you pet your dog is important.
 Anything your dog is doing when you pet it is what you are rewarding the dog for (in the dog’s mind).
-So each time the dogs jumped up, nudged or pawed at their humans for attention and they responded, they were training the dog to jump up, nudge or invade their space as he best way to ask a human for attention.

 During the session we went over a number of dog behavior and dog training exercises.
 While running through them, I noticed that Hubert did not have what we call a “soft mouth,” aka taking treats gently.
 I spent a few minutes showing the humans how to get Hubert to stop snatching treats.

-I pulled out a Martingale collar and showed the guardians how to add the special twist of the leash to get the dog to stop pulling on the leash.
+I took out a Martingale collar.
+I showed the guardians how to use the leash twist.
+This helps the dog stop pulling.
 I also shared my 4 rules for a Structured walk;

 - Stay in position next to the human, not in front.